HimanshuMishra123/Kubernetes-Zero-to-Hero/Node Selector, Node Affinity, Taints and Tolerations.md

 ### Node Affinity
 **Concept:**
-Node Affinity provides more flexible and expressive ways to specify where pods can be scheduled.
+Node Affinity provides more flexible and expressive ways to specify where pods can be scheduled(on which nodes your pod is eligible to be scheduled on).
 It supports both required and preferred scheduling rules.

 **Types of Node Affinity:**
 1. **Required During Scheduling, Ignored During Execution:**
-   Ensures that the pod will only be scheduled on nodes that match the criteria.
+   - Ensures that the pod will only be scheduled on nodes that match the criteria.
+   - This is a hard requirement.
+If the conditions are not met, the pod won't be scheduled.
+   - Example: Only schedule pods on nodes with the label disktype=ssd.

    ```yaml
    apiVersion: v1
    kind: Pod